 There are only two car spots for parking, which makes it a bit of gamble for far-flung visitors.
 For those on foot, you can start your walk from Manly Beach, walking around North Head, past the equally beautiful Shelly Beach.

-Pack lunch, water and plenty of sunscreen, then make the journey.
-You’ll feel like your on your own desert island here at one of the best swimming spots in Sydney.
+Pack lunch, water and plenty of sunscreen before making the journey.
+You’ll feel like you’re on your own desert island here at one of the best swimming spots in Sydney.